 Born on September 25, 1969, in Swansea, Wales, Catherine Zeta-Jones is an Academy and Tony Award-winning actress known for such films as Traffic and Chicago.

 She began dancing when she was 4 years old and at age 15, joined a tour of The Pajama Game.
 By 17, she had a major role in a London production of 42nd Street which led to her first major role on television, in the popular Yorkshire Television series, The Darling Buds of May, based on the novels of H.E.
 Bates.

 In 1998, Zeta-Jones launched her Hollywood career by starring in The Mask of Zorro.
-More films soon followed, including Entrapment with Sean Connery and the critically acclaimed Traffic, where she starred with Michael Douglas.
-She later won an Academy Award for her performance in Chicago (2002).
+More films soon followed, including Entrapment with Sean Connery, the critically acclaimed drama Traffic and Steven Soderbergh’s Ocean’s 12.
+She later won an Academy Award, for Best Supporting Actress, for her performance in Chicago (2002).
 In 2010, she received a Tony Award for her Broadway debut in A Little Night Music.

 Catherine recently finished production on the remake of the popular British TV show, Dad’s Army, which is set to hit theaters across the U.K. in February of 2016.

 In 2010, Zeta-Jones was awarded a Commander of the British Empire (CBE) in the Queen’s Birthday Honours List for her services to the film industry and charity.